Bethenny Frankel And Carole Radziwill’s Feud Heats Up In Colombia On ‘RHONY’

 In her Bravo TV confessional, Radziwill continued to rant about the issue and suggested Radzwill was trying to mark her territory with Brian, even though she didn’t want to date him.

-“Carole wants to, like, piss all over this guy and stake her claim with something I don’t want,” she fired at her former friend.
+“Carole wants to, like, pi** all over this guy and stake her claim with something I don’t want,” she fired at her former friend.
 “It’s weird.”

-Later in the scene, Frankel said that it was unusual for someone to be circling one group of women during a speed dating event and suggested Brian was acting smug, as if he had won a prize with Radziwill.
+Later in the scene, Frankel said that it was unusual for someone to be circling one group of women during a speed dating event and suggested Brian was acting smug as if he had won a prize with Radziwill.

 “Where the hell is this coming from?”
 Radziwill asked in her own Bravo TV confessional.
 “I did nothing that would elicit such venom and nastiness and constant judgment.”